Technische-Natuurkunde-HvA/inverted-pendulum-international-team-3/weekly-progress.md

 ## 4. Reflection

 As for the extra challenges, we'll try to use a bearing and maybe try removing some counterweight.

+# Week 5

+## 1. Progress description

+The HVA team got the pendulum fixed up which broke last week.
+We managed to complete the challenge of adding the metal bearings and using less weight.

+## 3. Results

+## 4. Reflection